luen-eth/lux-executor/README.md

 ## 🎯 What Does It Do?

-**AequiExecutor** is a **multicall executor** contract that enables users to perform multiple DEX swap operations in a single transaction.
+**LuxExecutor** is a **multicall executor** contract that enables users to perform multiple DEX swap operations in a single transaction.

 ### Workflow:
 ```